 Harris County Theft Law Firm

 Harris County must enforce the theft laws put in place by the State of Texas and defined in the Texas Penal Code.
-It is in this set of statutes that theft in Harris County is defined, but the application to your case requires the insight and expertise of a Harris County lawyer.
+It is in this set of statutes that theft in Harris is defined, but the application to your case requires the insight and expertise of a Harris lawyer.

 Under Texas law, all versions and types of theft, whether shoplifting, stealing, or grand larceny are defined in a single statute.
 This consolidated theft statute gives a broad definition of theft that can apply to a variety of situations and circumstances in Harris County.